Bar1996/business-licensing-assistant/README.md

 # Business Licensing Assistant (Restaurants – Israel)
+## מערכת הערכת רישוי עסקים

 ## Overview
-A comprehensive MVP system that helps food businesses in Israel understand key licensing and compliance requirements.
-The application processes official regulatory data, collects business information through a digital questionnaire, matches relevant requirements using intelligent algorithms, and generates personalized Hebrew reports powered by AI language models.
+A comprehensive system that helps food businesses in Israel understand key licensing and compliance requirements.
+The application processes official regulatory data from PDF documents, collects business information through a digital questionnaire, matches relevant requirements using intelligent algorithms, and generates personalized Hebrew reports powered by AI language models.

 ## 🎯 Goal
 Transform complex regulatory requirements into clear, actionable guidance for restaurant owners by combining structured data processing with AI-powered report generation in Hebrew.
+The system demonstrates the integration of traditional development practices with modern AI tools to create a practical business solution.

 ## 🏗️ Architecture